 For experienced mountain climbers, you may want to try the trail that starts by the right side of the beach (as you look to the rock).
 Beware, though, the path is marked but markings aren’t always visible so you can easily end up in the wrong place.

-Is Seitan Limania a Good Beach for Families with Children?
+Is Seitan Limania Beach Suitable for Families with Children?

 My answer is a big NO. Don’t take your kids to Seitan Limania, unless they are old enough and experienced in mountain hiking.
 I wouldn’t bring my teenagers, ether.
 There are lots of young people jumping off the cliffs into the natural wave pool created in this cove.
 Maybe I’m old, but I’ve found this extremely dangerous.

 While I wouldn’t go with small children to this beach, I’ve seen a young mother with an infant getting a suntan on the sand.
 I can’t even imagine how on Earth did she manage to climb that rock with such a tiny baby.